cseanburns/database-compare/README.md

 - ``1-data-prep.R`` is a script that cleans and preps the data for analysis
 - ``2-basic-analysis.R`` is a script for basic exploratory analysis
-- ``3-term-analysis.R`` is a script that looks more closely at the terms
+- ``3-term-analysis.R`` is a script that looks more closely at the terms on a database and decade level
-- ``4-topic-modeling.R`` is a script to model the topics by database and by decade